w3c/tpac2025-meetings/README.md

 group meetings, and (2) which of above the meeting times are **acceptable** for your meetings.

+To express **preferences**:

+* We consider it an expression of preference when the number of requested slots equals the number of selected acceptable slots.
-To express **preferences**, please use the "Other instructions for meeting planners" field.
-Preferences can include (but are not limited to):
+* For more detailed preferences, please use the "Other instructions for meeting planners" field.

+More detailed preferences can include (but are not limited to):

 * Preferred slots.
 For example: "We prefer Monday and Tuesday all day, but can live with Tuesday and Thursday."
 Or "We would like to meet in the first two slots on all four days."
 * Groups to avoid conflict with